adamsiemaszkiewicz/eargasm-music/README.md

 2. [Data Exploration](#data-exploration) - Explore the basic as well as analytical audio features of the tracks and visualize them.
 3. [Playlist Classification](#playlist-classification) - Create a machine learning classification model to assign new tracks to existing playlists.

+***Disclaimers:***

-***Disclaimer:*** *All the steps are done based on my private music library, however, by changing just a few lines of code you can use it for your own purposes*
+*1. All the steps are done based on my private music library, however, by changing just a few lines of code you can use it for your own purposes*

+*2. Some of the content is not rendered properly on Github preview, therefore always look for Google Colab external link.*

 ![eargasm music](https://github.com/adamsiemaszkiewicz/eargasm-music/blob/main/files/eargasm-header.png)